Fall 2024 Courses

 All of these are open-ended questions that may not have any one correct answer.
 That’s all the better to keep us all interested and make our meetings important.
 Over this semester we will watch a wide

-variety of Holocaust movies from Nazi propaganda to Hollywood drama, and serious documentary film.
+variety of Holocaust movies from Nazi propaganda to Hollywood drama, and serious documentary films.
 The assignments are tailored to help you develop as first- year college students while taking on the main questions of the class.

-FYSE 124-01: Social Justice in the Jewish World
+FYSE 124-01: The Evolution of Social Justice

 Yaron Ayalon, TR 9:25-10:40am, CRN: 13668